Home Telephone Location New Telephone Numbers

 Welfare of Animals Act (NI) 2011

-Under the Welfare of Animals Act (NI) 2011 a person who is responsible for an animal must ensure that its needs are met.
+Under the Welfare of Animals Act (NI) 2011, anyone responsible for an animal must make sure that its needs are met.
 It is an offence to fail to take reasonable steps to ensure its welfare.
-Causing an animal unnecessary suffering is also an offence and can be punished with a prison sentence of up to 5 years and an unlimited fine.
+Causing an animal unnecessary suffering is also an offence and can result in a prison sentence of up to 5 years and an unlimited fine.

-Report to Department of Agriculture, Environment and Rural Affairs.
+Report to the Department of Agriculture, Environment and Rural Affairs (DAERA).

-The Council Animal Welfare Officers do not offer re-homing services for unwanted animals but will be able to refer you to other bodies that may be able to help.
+The Council’s Animal Welfare Officers do not give rehoming services for unwanted animals but can refer you to organisations that may be able to help.

 Report to the Police Service of Northern Ireland (PSNI).